 Generally, there are no "right" answers to the activities and discussion questions.
-In fact, many activities may be done "incorrectly": Participants can make mistakes while practicing new skills, and will, in turn, learn from one another.
+In fact, many activities may be done "incorrectly": By making mistakes while practicing new skills, participants will learn the preferred method from one another.

-The trainer's role is to encourage exploration and help participants answer their own questions and try different tactics.
+The trainer's role is to encourage exploration, help participants answer their own questions, and try different tactics.
 Try not to feed answers or correct ideas.
 Allow discussion among participants and encourage additional research after the training to help answer participants' queries.